 Chilli Con Carne

-This chilli con carne is from my 80/20 cookbook.
-It’s a quick, easy one pot meal that’s delicious to eat and really versatile in so many recipes such as pies, sloppy Joes or lasagne.
-In this recipe I’ve used lean grass fed beef that I minced myself in the Vitamix.
-I often fold through some of my home made XO chilli sauce right at the end and use it in place of chopped chilli.
-The avocado and lime cools and refreshes the palate as you eat it – feel free to double the amount of avo per serving.
+This chilli con carne is from my 80/20 Diet cookbook.
+It's a quick, easy one pot meal that's delicious to eat and really versatile in so many recipes such as pies or lasagne.
+In this recipe, I've used lean grass-fed beef that I minced myself in the Vitamix.
+I often fold through some of my homemade XO chilli sauce right at the end and use it in place of chopped chilli.
+The avocado and lime cools and refreshes the palate as you eat it - feel free to double the amount of avo per serving.
 What I love about this dish is that it also keeps in the fridge for about 3 days so you can take it to work for lunch the next day.
 It freezes well too.

 1 onion, finely diced

 250 g lean mince (beef, chicken, game meat are all great) See notes for vego version

 400 g cooked red kidney or adzuki beans, drained